olivierdalang/layerCombinations/README.md

 LayerCombinations is a QGis plugin to store/restore layer visbilities and folding.
 These visibilities combinations can then be applied dynamically to maps items.

+A video demonstration of an older version is available here : https://vimeo.com/70446444

 ## Usage ##